datasciencesg/workshops/SaveU2000/chapter1.md

 My suggestion is to go through the introduction courses listed in the reference list in 1.2 tediously.

   - Don't just watch the videos and `shift`+`enter` through the notebooks
-  - Do change some values in the notebooks and see how the function/layer/outputs reacts to the changes
+  - Do change some values in the notebooks and see how and understand why the function/layer/outputs reacts to the changes
   - Don't keep to yourself if you're stuck, go to the respective forums of the framework to look for help
   - Do be nice and descriptive when asking for help =)
   <!-- - Don't pass go, don't collect $200 (Just joking on this point; pardon the bad Monopoly game pun) -->